atreyasinha/fifthAndIve/README.md

 > password: 1234
 1. login with the admin(webste, not the admin panel)
 2. click on the chat and start conversation

+**only admin can see the chats created by the users